|TABLE OF CONTENTS|

-Any engine shop should have better measuring tools, automated equipment, and the experience to do precision engine work the way it should be done.
+Please don't misunderstand, any engine shop should have better measuring tools, automated equipment, and the experience to do precision engine work the way it should be done.
 Machine shop prices are normally very reasonable for the precision work they do.
 Most engines being rebuilt will have suffered some sort of major failure.
 The engine may have been run hot.
 The engine may not have been running for many years.
 Anything that creates any question about the integrity of the block must be checked-out by a machine shop.
 They know how and where to check for cracks and other problems.
-Make sure you are dealing with a good shop that does enough business to have good quality equipment and people.
+Make sure you are dealing with a good shop that does enough business to have good quality equipment and (most importantly) good people.

 There is no mystery about the condition of this engine.
 It was running well, not overheating, just very noisy.
 After studying the innards, this engine only needs to be fitted with oversize pistons.
 The specifications for this tractor engine are looser than most of the car engines I've worked on.
-This is well within the capability of a good rigid cylinder hone.
+The cylinder specifications are well within the capability of a good rigid cylinder hone.
 A rigid cylinder hone has a rigid parallel frame for the stones, and a very fine adjustment knob.
 A cheap, spring-loaded brake hone is worse than useless for honing engine cylinders.
 If you want to do more of your engine work at home, and have the ability to do precision work, two rigid cylinder hones that work well are the Sunnen AN-112 and the Lisle 15000.
 These hones are specifically designed to correct cylinder wear problems like taper, barrel, scoring, and out-of-round.
-With the right person running them, these hones can be accurate to within one-half thousandth of an inch (0.0005").
+With the right person running them, these hones are accurate to within one-half thousandth of an inch (0.0005").
 A hand-held hone cannot fix a cylinder alignment that was originally bored wrong by the factory.
-I believe honing to restore the original factory cylinder alignment is perfectly ok for most street engines, and certainly for this very-heavy, low-RPM tractor engine.
+I believe honing to restore the original factory cylinder alignment is perfectly ok for most street engines, and certainly ok for a low-RPM, low-compression tractor engine.

 Special tools needed to accurately measure internal engine parts include an inside micrometer, cylinder bore gauge, and an inside/outside dial caliper.
 Taking accurate measurements requires being able to accurately feel when the measuring tool is plumb/square to the surfaces being measured.
-Verify measurements by checking one tool with another.
-One small error setting up a tool can throw everything hopelessly off.
+Verify measurements and technique by checking one tool with another.
+One small error setting up a tool can quickly throw everything hopelessly off.
 Double-check everything.
 Never rely on a single measurement.
-When measuring cylinder bores, measure north-south, east-west, at top, middle, and bottom of each hole.
-Measure several times in various spots until it is clear exactly how and where the cylinder has worn.
-Most will have a combination of taper, and oval with the largest dimensions being near the middle of the cylinder.
-The top and bottom will normally show very little wear.
+When measuring cylinder bores, always measure north-south, east-west, at top, middle, and bottom of each hole.
+Measure several times in various nearby locations until it is clear exactly how and where the cylinder has worn.
+Most cylinders will have a combination of taper, and oval with the largest dimensions being near the middle of the cylinder.
+The top and bottom will often show very little wear.

-The taper in cylinder No.1 is from 4.2100" at the bottom, to a maximum of 4.2400" at the base of the ridge near the top.
+The taper in cylinder No.1 was measured as 4.2100" at the bottom, to a maximum of 4.2400".
 All three cylinders are worn slightly oval in the middle of each bore.
 The specified cylinder bore range for 40-over pistons is 4.2407" - 4.2432".
-There appears to be just barely enough material left in cylinder No.1 to properly fit 40-over pistons, but only if the honing is done very carefully.
+There is just barely enough material left in cylinder No.1 to properly fit 40-over pistons, but only if the honing is done very carefully.
 It will be difficult to bring cylinder No.1 back to straight and round, without ending-up with a cylinder diameter that is too large for 40-over pistons.
 If this was taken to an engine shop, they would most likely say there isn't enough metal left to properly bore and hone cylinder No.1 to 40-over.
 I love a challenge.

 A rigid hone can be run wet or dry.
 Honing fluid is a lubricant, as well as a coolant and cleaning fluid.
 Honing fluid may be a must with expensive automated equipment.
-Dry stones cut slower, and seem to wear-out faster.
+Dry stones cut slower, and wear-out faster.
 Increased wear is not an issue for me.
 This hone and stones may go back in the box for several years after this job.
-Any oil residue (even finger prints) will quickly gum-up and prevent the stones from cutting.
+Any oil residue (even finger prints) will quickly gum-up and prevent dry stones from cutting.
 Completely clean and degrease the cylinder walls.
 Make sure the clips for the stones and felt wipers are fully seated.
 Adjust the stones so they apply medium pressure.
 If the stones chatter, they are too tight.
 Wear a breathing mask.
 The cheap ones work fine for grinding dust.

 These cylinders are over 4" in diameter, so the hone should be turned at about 300 RPM.
 Hone the top and bottom of the bores, where the diameter is smallest.
 Only move up and down enough to bring the stones fully into the bore, so the stones break-in evenly.
 Stop and re-tighten the stones frequently at first.
-The stones will wear quickly until they match the diameter of the bore.
-Stop, pull the hone out of the cylinder, and measure across the stones to check for any taper.
-Correct that with a sanding block if necessary.
+The stones will wear quickly until the curve on the face matches the diameter of the bore.
+Stop, pull the hone out, and measure across the stones to check for any taper.
+Correct any taper with a sanding block if necessary.
 Crooked stones will not grind a straight hole.
 The dark cylinder walls will become bright where the stones have been cutting.
 Continue to focus on the top and bottom of the bore until the fresh hone marks meet in the middle.
 Do not worry about creating a proper crosshatch yet.
 We have a long way to go.

-Cylinder No.1 - As described above, getting to this point was not "easy".
-It took nearly an hour of careful grinding and measuring to remove the taper, barrel, ridge, and most of the wear in cylinder No.1.
+Cylinder No.1 - As described above, getting to this point was not easy.
+It took nearly an hour of careful grinding and measuring to remove the taper, barrel, ridge, and other problems in cylinder No.1.
 Work was stopped with most of the cylinder still measuring 10 thousandths smaller than the minimum spec size for 40-over pistons.
-The drill is has just begin to rung the same speed from top to bottom.
+The drill has just begun to run at the same speed from top to bottom.
 The new pistons need to be in-hand and individually measured to determine exactly how large each cylinder needs to be.
-The small dark patches remaining in this cylinder are areas that have already been worn nearly into the acceptable range for 40-over pistons.
-Those areas will disappear as the final honing is done to fit the piston.
+The small dark patches remaining in this cylinder are areas that were already worn nearly into the acceptable range for 40-over pistons.
+Those areas may not completely disappear until the fine honing is being done to fit the piston.

 Cylinders 1 and 2 - Two cylinders.
 Looking good.

 Three cylinders straight and round.
 Put the used stones away as matched sets, so they will always be used together.
-For this first step, the goal was to remove enough material to correct cylinder wear problems, and get reasonably close to the correct oversize.
-I'm very happy with the numbers that are now showing on the bore gauge.
+For this first step, the goal was to remove enough material to correct most of the cylinder wear problems, and start sneaking up on the correct oversize.
+I'm very happy with the consistent measurements from top to bottom in all cylinders.
+Again,

-The new pistons have arrived, and have been carefully measured.
-Two are right at the minimum specified size for 40-over pistons.
-One is near the largest specified size.
-That works out well.
-The largest piston will be fitted in the No.1 cylinder.
-This will allow removing a tiny bit more from the cylinder that was showing the most wear and least margin for error.
+The new "Made in USA" Clevite pistons finally arrived, and were carefully measured.
+Two were right at the minimum specified size for 40-over pistons.
+One was near the maxumim specified size.
+That worked out incredibly well.
+The job got much easier.
+The largest piston could be fitted to cylinder No.1 that had the most wear and least margin for error.
 Suddenly, it was not only ok, it was necessary to make the No.1 cylinder slightly larger than the others.
 Each cylinder must be honed to the correct fit for the piston that will be installed in it.
 This is precision work.
 The specified clearance fit for these pistons is a range from 0.0027" to 0.0037".
 I've seen much tighter fits for some engines.
 Still, this means we are aiming for a clearance of 0.0032" with a maximum error of plus or minus half a thousandth of an inch.
 This work was done in a separate session for each cylinder.
 Don't be in a hurry to finish.
 Don't work when tired.
-Now that the hone is working the entire bore, and we are getting close to the right size, the stones must always be moving in and out at the correct speed to create the correct 45-degree crosshatch pattern.
+Now that the hone was working the entire bore, and getting close to the right size, the stones must always be moving in and out at the correct speed to create the correct 45-degree crosshatch pattern.
 This crosshatch, final finish, and piston fit is where many people attempting to do this with manual equipment will fail.
 Precision work must be done precisely.
 The fit and cylinder finish must be as specified.
 There are no short cuts.
 "Almost" right is completely wrong.
 Sloppy work is a complete waste of time and money.
-I am using fine (280-grit) stones wet (with plenty of honing fluid) for the final honing/fitting.

 New pistons come with new wrist pins.
 Check the fit for each rod bushing.
 If they are too loose, the rod bushings must be replaced.
 These rod bushings looked good, and the pin fit was within spec.